Ellyah Elvidge: 2-Year-Old New York Boy Suffocates Trying To Crawl Through Hole To Escape Living In Squalor

 — Sasha Eagle (@DanceSashaDance) December 18, 2016

 The little boy died inside his home located at 2426 State Route 9N in AuSable Forks.
 Ellyah Elvidge suffocated to death on August 9, 2016 as his mother Patricia Giddings and her boyfriend Brandon Bushey sat on the couch watching television in a nearby room.
-The toddler’s head became lodged inside a hole cut into a 4-foot-long piece of plywood being used to gate the child inside his room, the Daily Mail reports.
+The toddler’s head became lodged inside a hole cut into a 4-foot-long piece of plywood being used to gate the child inside his room, the Daily Mail reported.
 According to police reports, Ellyah was just tall enough to look through the hole which trapped his head and caused him to suffocate.

-The arrest report revealed the room where Ellyah was kept was filled with dirty diapers, animal feces, and broken toys, WCAX notes.
+The arrest report revealed the room where Ellyah was kept was filled with dirty diapers, animal feces, and broken toys, WCAX noted.
 New York prosecutors deemed the toddler’s room a “holding pen” and described the living conditions the child was subjected to as nothing short of deplorable.

 When Patricia Giddings and Brandon Bushey finally discovered Ellyah prone and unconscious in the filthy room, they took him to a local hospital.
 He was pronounced dead of asphyxiation shortly after arriving at the emergency room.

-State Police Troop B Bureau of Criminal Investigation Captain Robert LaFountain said both Patricia Giddings and Brandon Bushey were responsible for the supervision of Ellyah the night he died, the Press-Republican reports.
+State Police Troop B Bureau of Criminal Investigation Captain Robert LaFountain said both Patricia Giddings and Brandon Bushey were responsible for the supervision of Ellyah the night he died, according to the Press-Republican.

 During an initial court appearance Giddings admitted she would keep Ellyah penned inside his dirty room without adult supervision for up to five hours at a time.
 She did not reportedly exhibit any emotion during the hearing.
 Ellyah’s mother is also reportedly believed to have a younger child.